 210. Footsteps on the Moon: Write about the possibility of life in outer-space.

-211: Star-crossed: Write a short modern version of the story of Romeo and Juliet or think of real-life examples to use as inspiration for your writing.
+211: Star-crossed: Write a short modern version of the story of Romeo and Juliet or think of real-life examples of lovers who are not allowed to be together to use as inspiration for your writing.

-212. Font-tastic: Choose a unique font and type out a poem using that font.
+212. Font-tastic: Choose a unique font and type out a poem, story or journal entry using that font.